 Start by laying out all the clothes you intend to take with you.
 Ensure that they really do mix and match as you want.
 Then set aside the ones that you'll wear on your first transit day and start packing.
 This list is my go-to list that is good for a week-long trip or longer if you take advantage of the laundry services at your destination.

 - Bottoms – One pair of jeans that are casual enough for day but dressy enough for night, a pair of quality yoga or sweat pants, and a third pair of pants within your color palette to give you more options.
 Pants are sometimes where women sacrifice comfort.
 Make sure your pants are comfortable enough for long plane, car, or train trips.

 - Tops – Two interesting tops and three t-shirts.
 Even a t-shirt can be dressed up or down.

 - One Dress – A dress is a really comfortable option for day or night.

-- Accessories – A long pendant necklace to wear over the cape, blouse, or a sweater, stud earrings, and a watch.
+- Accessories – A long pendant necklace, stud earrings, and a scarf that pops.

 - Underwear – Seven days worth of quick-dry undies.